-Massage the affected area.
+Massage the area affected by thigh pain.
 Sports massage techniques for the thigh include pushing your hands from the knee up the thigh toward your hips to relieve muscle tension.
 Transition to placing a hand on either side of your thigh and using rotating motions.
 Next, use circular motions with your hands to target any areas of pain.
 If you feel knots in your muscles, place a thumb on that area and knead gently until you feel the knot go away.

 Elevate your leg by placing pillows underneath your heel.
 This helps to relieve inflammation by sending blood flow away from the thigh to reduce swelling.

-Take a non-steroidal anti-inflammatory medication, such as ibuprofen or acetaminophen, which can reduce swelling and minimize pain.
-Take these as directed until pain subsides.
+If approved by your doctor, take a non-steroidal anti-inflammatory medication, such as ibuprofen or acetaminophen, which can reduce swelling and minimize pain.
+Take these as directed until thigh pain subsides.

 Refrain from exercising until your muscle soreness subsides.
 Exercising on extremely sore muscles can contribute to increased risk for muscle tear and strain.
-You can, however, engage in light stretching for the thigh, such as pulling the foot toward your buttocks and crossing one leg over another knee and leaning forward to stretch the thigh.
+You can, however, engage in light stretching for the thigh, such as pulling the foot toward your buttocks and crossing one leg over the other knee and leaning forward to stretch the sore thighs.

 In some instances, muscle soreness can indicate you have experienced a thigh muscle strain.
 Look at your thigh closely for signs of injury such as bruising or tenderness to the touch.
 If you identify these areas, rest your muscles and use at-home techniques to reduce pain.
 If the pain does not resolve itself, see a physician.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.